Muhammad Ryan Haziq, born on 23 May 2017, returned to Allah swt on 14 August 2017.

 I hope to raise funds through this page for Haziq.
 All donations and contributions go towards his bills for his open heart surgery, being warded at the NICU (Neonatal Intensive Care Unit) and PICU (Paediatric Intensive Care Unit), the ECMO machine, his daily blood products, blood tests, scans, dialysis, medication as well as his future follow-ups once he is discharged (Insya Allah, we keep on praying).
 Every little bit helps.

 We pray for Haziq's recovery, we pray for him everyday.
-We can't wait for the moment when we will finally be able to hold him, hug him, cuddle him, kiss him instead of just being able to stroke his head or pat him to sleep while he lies in bed.
+We can't wait for the moment when we will finally be able to hold him, hug him, cuddle him, smell him, kiss him instead of just being able to stroke his head or pat him to sleep while he lies in bed.

 Fight on, fight strong son.